zanarmstrong/pixyll/_posts/2015-01-23-Algorithms Continued.md

 categories: project
 ---

 Last April, my friend Eric told me that I would love taking Coursera's Algorithm's class by Stanford's Tim Roughgarden.
+I love it.
+They remind me of my math problem sets in college.
+Now, why it didn't occur to me to take the course when I actually was in college... is probably fodder for a different essay.

 I wasn't surprised that I liked the topic, but I was surprised by how much I actually liked a MOOC.
 Things that make it work well are:

 * You can speed up/slow down the videos so you're always listening at the right pace for you and that topic.
 I find myself often switching speeds depending on if I'm effectively "skimming" something I understand, learning at a tyical listening rate for me, or slowing it down (with pauses too) to go over something particularly complex where I want to be able to think about it and not just list.